The Commercial Court and Arbitration

 The Commercial Court’s arbitration related work is threefold:

 - It is the principal supervisory court for international arbitrations with a London seat.
 It hears applications for relief in aid of arbitration proceedings with a London seat (e.g. applications for freezing orders, information orders).
-During 2020-2021 there were 27 applications for injunctions made by parties to London arbitral proceedings made under s44 of the UK Arbitration Act 1996.
+During 2021-2022 there were 15 applications for injunctions made by parties to London arbitral proceedings made under s44 of the UK Arbitration Act 1996.
 It also hears applications for anti-suit injunctions to restrain parties from bringing foreign proceedings in breach of an arbitration agreement, where that agreement specifies a London seat or there is some other nexus with England and Wales.
 Such applications are typically made under s37 of the Senior Courts Act 1981.
+It also determines applications for the appointment of an arbitrator, where a contractual framework is lacking or fails.

 - It determines challenges made to awards where the arbitral tribunal is seated in England.
 The bulk of these claims are: (i) challenges to awards on the grounds of lack of substantive jurisdiction under s67 of the 1996 Act; (ii) challenges alleging serious irregularity (under s68 of the 1996 Act); and (iii) appeals on points of law (under s69 of the 1996 Act), although these are fewer in number.
 The success rate of such challenges continues to be low (around 11% of applications filed in 2019-2020) underlining that the UK remains an ‘arbitration friendly’ jurisdiction in which great importance is attached to the finality of arbitral awards.